 Behaviour as a Means of Communication

-When your child displays challenging behaviours, this does not necessarily mean he or she is being naughty, or seeking attention, as is so often assumed.
+When your child displays meltdowns and mood swings, this does not necessarily mean he or she is being naughty, or seeking attention, as is so often assumed.
 Rather, this can be their way of communicating something.
 Instead of punishment and chastisement, could it be that what they are really asking for is connection, support and understanding?

 Often, challenging behaviours indicate that the child has had a shock or some other overwhelming experience during infancy or early childhood.
 As a result, their nervous system is easily triggered into going into sensory overload.

 Through their behaviours, your children are showing that they’re feeling stressed and are struggling to cope.
 They are asking you to help them to make sense of a world that to them may seem full of confusion and overwhelming sensations.